What Is a Customer Success Manager & What Do They Do for a Business?

 3. Relationship Management

 Relationship management refers to how you interact with customers over time.
-Most customer success managers have ongoing relationships with their customers, unlike frontline reps who typically work on one issue with one customer at a time, then move on to the next.
-As a CSM, even if you solve one problem for a customer, you need to be prepared for the next roadblock that comes their way.
+Most customer success managers have ongoing relationships with their customers, unlike frontline reps, who typically work on one issue with one customer at a time before moving on to the next.
+As a CSM, even if you solve one problem for a customer, you need to be prepared for the next roadblock that comes your way.

 4. Industry Knowledge

 It’s hard to earn your customers’ trust if you don’t know anything about their business or workflow.
 The more you understand the industry your customers are a part of, the more you’ll be able to relate to their needs and goals.
-This will also help you come up with creative solutions that are unique to the customer’s situation as well as their business.
+I’ve found this will also help you come up with creative solutions that are unique to the customer’s situation as well as their business.

 As a customer success manager, you’re viewed as an excellent problem solver.
 Customers look to you to solve their issues and clear roadblocks that challenge their success.
 In this role, you’ll need to think on your feet and provide solutions that satisfy both short- and long-term needs.